 You are here

-Albert Renold Prize
+Albert Renold Prize 2024

 • Candidates must be an EASD member

-• Candidates may be from any country
+• Candidates can be from any country

-• There are no restrictions regarding the age of the candidate
+• There are no age restrictions

-• One Letter of Recommendation of not more than 1000 words signed by up to three nominators.
+• One Letter of Recommendation of not more than 1,000 words signed by up to three nominators.
 Additional letters will be disregarded.

 • Curriculum vitae of the nominee including a list (without reprints) of ten publications considered to reflect the nominee's most important contributions in the field.